sagemath/trac_to_gh/Issue 8856.md

 # Issue 8856: Reinstate cached one in algebra_with_basis

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8856

 Original creator: hivert